-Major components of the Netfinity 7600 server
+Major components of the Netfinity 7100

-The orange color on components and labels in your server identifies hot-swap or hotplug components.
+The orange color on components and labels in your server identifies hot-swap components.
 This means that you can install or remove the components while the system is running, provided that your system is configured to support this function.
-For complete information about installing or removing a hot-swap or hotplug component, see the information provided in the detailed procedures in this document.
+For complete information about installing or removing a hot-swap or hot-plug component, see the information provided in the detailed procedures in this document.